Estrace Vaginal Cream Side Effects

 Generic Name: estradiol topical

-Note: This document contains side effect information about estradiol topical.
-Some of the dosage forms listed on this page may not apply to the brand name Estrace Vaginal Cream.
+Note: This page contains information about the side effects of estradiol topical.
+Some of the dosage forms included on this document may not apply to the brand name Estrace Vaginal Cream.

-Some side effects of Estrace Vaginal Cream may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Estrace Vaginal Cream may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer